balakrishna-k/didactic-enigma/README.md

 <table>
   <tr>
-   <td>What will be your first working version?
+   <td>Image Super Resolution
    </td>
-   <td>First focus on one aspect of the platform: Face Detection followed by Face Blurring/Pixelation.
-Will later add other features like Super Resolution
+   <td>First focus on one aspect of the platform: Super Resolution.
+Will later add other features like Face Detection followed by Face Blurring/Pixelation.
    </td>
   </tr>
 </table>